tornikeo/tornikeo.github.io/_projects/2_project.md

 Usually, the toxicity tests are first done on tissue samples under the microscope, these being called *in vitro* tests, and then on some unlucky lab animals -- called *in vivo* tests.
 Huge ethical problems aside, this process is *very* expensive.
 So, much so that many companies are now considering implementing a third kind of testing, aptly called *in silico* testing.

-*In silico* tests (meaning in silicon, or in computer chip) are computer programs that take into account thousands of paramters about a given chemical in order to predict its toxicity.
+*In silico* tests (meaning in silicon, or in computer chip) are computer programs that take into account thousands of parameters about a given chemical in order to predict its toxicity.

 > "Robots are taking our jobs!"
 > -- Unemployed laboratory rats (circa 2030)